flyx/nix-flakes-go-plugins/part3.md

 {{ flake | slice: 154, 27 | join: "" }}
 {% endhighlight %}

-And finally, our call to `buildGoModule`:
+And finally, our call to `buildGo118Module` (`buildGoModule` using Go 1.18, which has been added by our overlay):

 {% highlight nix %}
 {{ flake | slice: 181, 14 | join: "" }}
 {% endhighlight %}

-The main change is that we refer now to `targetPkgs.cairo`, which is the foreign library we fetched before for our target platforms.
+The main change besides Go 1.18 is that we refer now to `targetPkgs.cairo`, which can potentially be a foreign library.

 {% highlight nix %}
 {{ flake | slice: 195, 4 | join: "" }}